Waleeddarwesh/Rc-Car-using-Esp8266-wifi-Connection/README.md

 # NodeMCU Wi-Fi Controlled Car

-This project demonstrates how to control a two-motor car using a NodeMCU (ESP8266) via a web interface.
+This project demonstrates how to control a two and four-motor car using a NodeMCU (ESP8266) via a web interface.
 The car's movement and speed are controlled by sending HTTP requests to the NodeMCU, which interprets the commands and drives the motors accordingly through an L298N motor driver.

 ## Features